India Habitat Centre: Recurrent events

 IHC hosted and organised the Delhi Photo Festival held every two years from 2011 to 2015.
 The partnership between India Habitat Centre (IHC) and Nazar Foundation (parent body of Delhi Photo Festival) was dissolved in early 2015 and Delhi Photo Festival 2015 was held at Indira Gandhi National Centre for the Arts (IGNCA).

 The two-day fifth edition of Times LitFest is a major literary festival, organised by The Times of India and Rajnigandha, was held at the centre in 2019.
 As of 2021 the festival's director is Vinita Dawra Nangia.

 The Old World Theatre Festival, Delhi's oldest theatre festival, is held annually by the arts organisation Old World Culture at IHC.
 The 18th edition was held in 2019.

-List of organisations

-Sharing a common concern for habitat, the following organisations have come together to participate in institution-building, evolving a synergy within the India Habitat Centre complex.